taishikato/supa-deep-research/README.md

-# Supa Deep Research Web UI
+# Supa Deep Research

-A modern, interactive web interface built on top of the original [Deep Research CLI](https://github.com/dzhng/deep-research) project.
-This web app transforms the command-line research assistant into an intuitive, visually appealing experience using Next.js and shadcn/ui.
+This app is based on [open-deep-research](https://github.com/fdarkaou/open-deep-research).

+I wanted to run this app on affordable + OSS stack, which is Supabase.

+There're 3 main APIs:
+- /api/feedback: Supabase Edge Functions
+- /api/keys: Supabase Edge Functions
+- /api/research: (Still) Vercel

+I really want to move `/api/research` to Supabase Edge Functions, but the CPU time exceeded error prevents me from doing so.

+But hopefully soon!

+Also, I tried to [host this app on Cloudflare Workers](https://x.com/martindonadieu/status/1889630161819074988), but it was too slow.
+A simple API call takes about 10 secs.

 ## Overview

 Supa Deep Research Web UI is an AI-powered research assistant that transforms the original CLI tool into a modern web interface using Next.js and shadcn/ui.
-Try it out at [anotherwrapper.com/supa-deep-research](https://anotherwrapper.com/supa-deep-research) with your own API keys, or host it yourself.
+Try it out at [supa-deep-research.com](https://www.supa-deep-research.com) with your own API keys, or host it yourself.

 The system combines search engines (via FireCrawl), web scraping, and language models (via OpenAI) to perform deep research on any topic.
 Key features include: